"Floyd is a master of the art of the short story."--Douglas Preston, co-author of Relic

-John has more stories upcoming in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine, Black Cat Mystery Magazine, Woman's World, Sherlock Holmes Mystery Magazine, the New York Public Library's "Subway Library" program, and the following anthologies: Crime Travel, The Eyes of Texas, The Beat of Black Wings, Mid-Century Murders, Voices and Visions, and What Would Elvis Think?
+John has more stories upcoming in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine, Black Cat Mystery Magazine, Sherlock Holmes Mystery Magazine, The New York Public Library's "Subway Library" program, and the following anthologies: Crime Travel, The Eyes of Texas, The Beat of Black Wings, Mid-Century Murders, and Voices and Visions.